Eligibility & Conditions

 - The final say for publication in all associated journals and magazines falls to the editors and is not guaranteed by Desperate Literature.

 - Publication in one magazine does not exclude the possibility of having further stories published in the other titles.
-The aim of the Desperate Literature Short Fiction Prize is to promote the works of the winners as widely as possible.
+The aim of the Desperate Literature Prize for Short Fiction is to promote the works of the winners as widely as possible.

 - Literary agent Charlotte Seymour of Andrew Nurnberg Associates offers a 30 minute consultation to the winner and two runners-up either by phone or Skype.
 The consultation is not an offer of representation.